Search

 How Are Packets Forwarded on a VXLAN Network?

 In conventional forwarding, Layer 2 forwarding depends on the MAC address table, and Layer 3 forwarding depends on the FIB table.
 This also holds true on a VXLAN network.
-The following uses a VXLAN tunnel establishment) as an example to describe how intra-subnet and inter-subnet communication is implemented, helping you understand VXLAN concepts.
+The following uses a centralized VXLAN network (VXLAN tunnel establishment) as an example to describe how intra-subnet and inter-subnet communication is implemented, helping you understand VXLAN concepts.

 Intra-subnet communication on a centralized VXLAN network